andrew-howes/SWFC-supports/README.md

 Other minor abilities, like Call of the Light/Dark Side, Battle Credit up, and Battle Penalty down aren't included currently because they aren't as useful in batle, and would just make it more difficult to find combinations.

+Note that this takes time since it's exhaustively searching for working combinations - execution of one search may take 5-10 minutes.